 Authorizations under the Sections 32 and 35(2) of the Fisheries Act were approved in January 1995 with a number of conditions that had to be met prior to project implementation.
 These initial authorizations were valid until January 31, 2000.
 A subsequent amendment was valid until December 31, 2005.
 A second amendment extended the approval to October 14, 2008.
 A third amendment was issued on June 1, 2005, extending the approval to December 2010.
-This has subsequently been extended until December 31, 2014.
+Both authorizations have subsequently been consolidated in one overarching authorization under Amendment 5 and is valid until December 31, 2015.
 OPG has confirmed that all major outstanding issues arising from the Section 35(2) Authorization have now been addressed.
 A compensation plan for loss of fish habitat has been accepted by Fisheries and Oceans Canada (DFO).
-OPG's plan is to assist with the Draper's Creek Restoration Project.
-OPG/OR have now met compliance monitoring required by DFO as part of the condition of approval, e.g., pre- and post-construction fish population studies required.
+OPG's plan was to assist with the Draper's Creek Restoration Project.
+OPG/OR have now met compliance monitoring required by DFO as part of the condition of approval, e.g., pre-and post-construction fish population studies required.